deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17779/index.md

 > </details>

-> Table VI presents the ablation study of each component in the ADEM-VL framework using LLaMA-7B as the language model, showing the impact of each module on the average accuracy across various categories and grades.
+> Table VI presents the ablation study of each component in the ADEM-VL framework using LLaMA-7B, showing the impact of each module on the average accuracy of the ScienceQA dataset.

 {{< table-caption >}}